 Damien Hirst is to exhibit his latest paintings, ‘Cherry Blossoms’, at Fondation Cartier in Paris.
-The solo exhibition will run from June to November 2020.
+The solo exhibition will open in spring 2021.

 The result of two years of intense work in his London studio, the series is part of Hirst’s career-long investigation into painting.

 The Cherry Blossoms were begun shortly after Hirst’s sculptural project ‘Treasures from the Wreck of the Unbelievable’ (2017).
 Referencing both Impressionism and Pointillism, as well as Action Painting, the series revisit the spontaneous joy of painting.

 The imagined mechanical painter, omnipresent in the ‘Spot’ and ‘Spin Paintings’ series, is replaced in the ‘Cherry Blossoms’ series by the fallibility of the hand of the artist working in his studio.